 - r

-with the annual climatic values averaged over the period of interest.- th
+RasterStackwith the annual climatic values for the period of interest.
+Alternatively, arasterwith the annual climatic values averaged over the period of interest.- th

-indicating a lower threshold to truncate the spatial gradient with.
+Integerindicating a lower threshold to truncate the spatial gradient with.
 Use -Inf (default) if no threshold required.- projected

-is the source raster in a projected coordinate system?
+Logicalis the source raster in a projected coordinate system?
 If FALSE (default) a correction will be made to account for latitudinal distortion.

 Value

-with the magnitude of the spatial gradient
+A RasterStack with the magnitude of the spatial gradient

 (Grad in C per km for unprojected rasters and C per spatial unit for projected rasters),